Skip to content

 1. Get the required training and state license

-The electrical industry is highly regulated, which is why you’ll need to be a certified master electrician to run your own electrical business in most states.
+The electrical industry is highly regulated, which is why you’ll need to be a licensed electrician to run your own electrical business in most states.

 However, training and licensing requirements may vary from state to state and even city to city.
 For example, electricians in Massachusetts require a license to perform any electrical work, and it must be renewed every three years.
 Electricians in Texas also require a license to work on electrical jobs, and it must be renewed annually.